7 Smart Ways to Use Your Tax Refund

 If your kids are planning to go to college, or you'd like to go back to school, save part of your tax refund toward an education fund.

-One option to think about or consider is to open a 529 savings account for you or your kids.
+One option to consider is to open a 529 savings account for you or your kids.
 These state-administered plans are designed to help you save for future eligible education costs.
-While 529 plans aren't tax deferred, they grow federally tax-free.
+While 529 plans aren't tax-deferred, they grow federally tax-free.

 And depending on where you live, you might be able to scoop up tax savings at the state level.
 You'll need to use funds from a 529 savings account for qualified educational expenses, so be sure to read the fine print and understand the rules.
 While there are tax perks to 529 savings accounts, they are investments, so be sure to understand the risk in contributing to such an account.